• Recipes

 • In a large stockpot over medium-high heat, sauté onion for 7-8 minutes.
 (I use 3 Tbsp. water/broth for no-oil sauté method, adding more as needed.)

-• When onion is softened, add garlic.
+• When the onion is softened, add the garlic.
 Stir and sauté 1 minute.

-• Add potato, broccoli, broth, milk, and nutritional yeast.
+• Add potato, broccoli, broth, milk, and nutritional yeast to the pot.
 Stir and bring to a light boil.
 Then reduce heat, cover, and simmer for 20 minutes or until potatoes are tender.
 Stir occasionally.

 • Add fresh dill (if using).
-Then blend soup with an immersion blender.* Blend as much or as little as you prefer to desired texture.
-Salt/pepper to taste.
+Then carefully blend the soup with an immersion blender.*** Blend as much or as little to your desired texture.
+Salt and pepper to taste.

 Notes